From the Soul on Call series

 It had been a slow slide into default settings.

-He realized it only after taking a real break.
+He realized how far he’d drifted only after taking a real break.

 A full one.